1. In the aftermath of any crisis, check with trusted NGOs like United Way to see if they're involved in relief efforts.

 Financial donations are the most popular charitable gifts, but there are other ways to help your favorite cause.
 Many organizations will accept property and goods, as well as your time.
 There are many options on how to give, including donating directly online, by mail, through payroll deduction or through a donor-advised fund.
 Additionally, find out if your employer will match your charitable gift.
 This will even further maximize your investment.

-5. Track Your Donations
+5. Track your donations

 Once you have made your gift, mark your calendar with important dates of your charity’s meetings and key events for the year.
 These are excellent ways to see your investment at work.
 Also, be sure to track the dates and amounts you gave, payment methods and desired uses for your gift.
 You should automatically receive a receipt with an acknowledgement of your gift.
 If you don’t, be sure to follow up.
-Don’t rely on a cancelled check to count as a receipt.